mattjbray/elm-prismicio/README.md

 To make a Prismic request, you need to do four things:

-1. Make sure we have fetched the API details.
+1. Make sure we have fetched the API metadata.
 2. Select a Form (a kind of default query in Prismic).
 3. Optionally customise the Form's query.
 4. Submit the Request, providing a decoder to marshal your documents from the